tsilvs/tb-ext-filter-folder/doc/dev/req/BRD.md

 + [ ] **Error Recovery:** Background operations must persist progress state - resumable after crash/restart
 + [x] **Memory Constraints:** Folder scanning must use streaming/pagination - avoid loading entire message lists into memory
 + [ ] **Dependency Injection:** API wrappers must be injectable for testing/mocking
++ [ ] **Consistent data formatting:** App should store, manage and follow common rules of data formatting, e.g. if a file format requires URL Encoded escaping of special symbols in a field - it should always be applied.

 ### Code Style